-Procedure for joining the 31st AGM through VC / OAVM
+Procedure for joining the 32nd AGM through VC / OAVM

-- NSDL will be providing facility for voting through remote e-Voting, for participation in the 31st AGM through VC/OAVM facility and e-Voting during the 31st AGM. - 10.
+- NSDL will be providing facility for voting through remote e-Voting, for participation in the 32nd AGM through VC/OAVM facility and e-Voting during the 32nd AGM. - 10.
 Members may note that the VC/OAVM facility, allows participation of at least 1,000 Members on a first come-first-served basis.
-(Shareholders holding 2% or more shareholding), Promoters, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee, Auditors etc. are allowed to attend the AGM without restriction on account of first come first served basis. - 11.
-Member will be provided with a facility to attend the AGM through VC/OAVM through the NSDL e-Voting system.
-Members may access by following the steps mentioned at note no. 20(d) for Access to NSDL e-Voting system.
-After successful login, you can see "VC/OAVM link" placed under "Join meeting" menu against company name.
-You are requested to click on VC/OAVM link placed under Join Meeting menu.
-The link for VC/OAVM will be available in Shareholder/Member login where the EVEN (120172) of Company will be displayed.
-Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - Facility of joining the AGM through VC / OAVM shall open 30 minutes before the time scheduled for the AGM and will be available for Members on first-come first-served basis. - Members who need assistance before and during the AGM, can contact Mr. Amit Vishal, Assistant Vice President, NSDL or Ms. Pallavi Mhatre, Senior Manager, NSDL or Mr. Sanjeev Yadav, Assistant Manager, NSDL at evoting@nsdl.co.in or call on 1800-1020-990 and 1800-224-430. - Members attending the AGM through VC / OAVM shall be counted for the purpose of reckoning the quorum under Section 103 of the Act. - 15.
+Shareholders holding 2% or more shareholding, Promoters, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee, Auditors etc. are allowed to attend the AGM without restriction on account of first come first served basis. - 11.
+Members will be provided with a facility to attend the AGM through VC/OAVM through the NSDL e-Voting system.
+Members may access by following the steps mentioned at note no.20(d) for Access to NSDL e-Voting system.
+After successful login, you can see link of "VC/OAVM link" placed under "Join meeting" menu against company name.
+You are requested to click on VC/ OAVM link placed under Join Meeting menu.
+The link for VC/ OAVM will be available in Shareholder/Member login where the EVEN (124150) of Company will be displayed.
+Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - 12.
+Facility of joining the AGM through VC / OAVM shall open 30 minutes before the time scheduled for the AGM and will be available for Members on first-come first-served basis. - Members who need assistance before and during the AGM, can contact NSDL helpdesk by sending a request at evoting@nsdl. co.in or call at 022 - 4886 7000 and 022 - 2499 7000. - 14.
+Members attending the AGM through VC / OAVM shall be counted for the purpose of reckoning the quorum under Section 103 of the Act. - 15.
 Members are encouraged to join the Meeting through Laptops for better experience.
 Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 16.
-Participants connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/ Video loss due to fluctuation in their respective network.
+Participants Connecting from Mobile Devices or Tablets or through Laptop connected via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
 It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches.

-Procedure to raise questions / seek clarifications with respect to Annual Report at the ensuing 31st AGM:
+Procedure to raise questions / seek clarifications with respect to Annual Report at the ensuing 32nd AGM:

 - 17. Members are encouraged to express their views / send their queries in advance mentioning their name, demat account number / folio number, email id, mobile number at investor.help@ hitechgroup.com.
 Questions / queries received by the Company till 5.00 p.m.
-(IST) on Wednesday July 13, 2022 shall only be considered and responded during the AGM. - Members who would like to express their views or ask questions during the AGM may register themselves as a speaker, by sending an email to investor.help@hitechgroup.com between July 6, 2022 to July 13, 2022. - The Company reserves the right to restrict the number of questions and number of speakers, depending on the availability of time for the AGM.
+(IST) on July 3, 2023 shall only be considered and responded during the AGM. - Members who would like to express their views or ask questions during the AGM may register themselves as a speaker, by sending an email to investor.help@hitechgroup.com between July 1, 2023 to July 6, 2023.

+The Company reserves the right to restrict the number of questions and number of speakers, depending on the availability of time for the AGM.